dancer1325/opensearch-documentation/_search-plugins/searching-data/autocomplete.md

 }
 ```

-To make the word order and relative positions flexible, specify a `slop` value.
-To learn about the `slop` option, see [Slop]({{site.url}}{{site.baseurl}}/query-dsl/full-text/match-phrase#slop).
+To make the word order and relative positions flexible, specify a `slop` value
+* To learn about the `slop` option, see [Slop]({{site.url}}{{site.baseurl}}/query-dsl/full-text/match-phrase#slop).

-Prefix matching doesn’t require any special mappings.
-It works with your data as is.
+Prefix matching doesn’t require any special mappings
+* It works with your data as is.
-However, it’s a fairly resource-intensive operation.
-A prefix of `a` could match hundreds of thousands of terms and not be useful to your user.
+However, it’s a fairly resource-intensive operation
+* A prefix of `a` could match hundreds of thousands of terms and not be useful to your user.
 To limit the impact of prefix expansion, set `max_expansions` to a reasonable number:

 ```json